-The Sellwood Park Kitchen roof will be replaced with funding from the Parks Replacement Bond.
+The Sellwood Park Kitchen roof and structural columns will be replaced with funding from the Parks Replacement Bond.
 This building was constructed in the mid-1920s as a concession stand and now is used as a kitchen space for park reservations.

 Evan Callahan, Evan.Callahan@portlandoregon.gov, (971) 940-5741

 Maija Spencer, Maija.Spencer@portlandoregon.gov, (503) 823-5593

 Phase 2 - Sellwood Park Kitchen Roof

 The Sellwood Park Pool was built in 1910 as a replacement for the municipal bath house which had been at the foot of Jefferson Street.
 The Jefferson Street bathhouse had once been a floating structure with a slat bottom.
 It was closed due to increased pollution in the Willamette River.
 The Sellwood pool was the first structure of its kind in the city.
 It was a large wooden edifice with a ten-foot board fence around it to provide privacy: girls used the pool one day, boys the next.